patnir/ExperimentsWithServerless/notes.md

 cross-origin resource sharing (**CORS**) defines a way for client web applications that are loaded in one domain to interact with resources in a different domain.

+**Cognito User Pool**
+Amazon Cognito User Pool makes it easy for developers to add sign-up and sign-in functionality to web and mobile applications.

+**Cognito Identity Pool**
+Amazon Cognito Federated Identities enables developers to create unique identities for your users and authenticate them with federated identity providers.
+> With a federated identity, you can obtain temporary, limited-privilege AWS credentials to securely access other AWS services such as Amazon DynamoDB, Amazon S3, and Amazon API Gateway.

+**User Pool vs Identity Pool**

+User Pool:
+- Easy for developers to add sign up and sign in functionality
+- Serves as your own identity porvider to maintain a user directory
+- Supports user registration and sign-in
+- Provisions identity tokens for signed-in users

+Identity Pool:
+- Enables deverlopers to create unique identities for your users
+- Authenticate users with federated identity providers
+- With federal identity, you can obtain temporary and limited AWS credentials to securely acces other AWS services such as S3, API Gateway, DynamoDB

+Cognito Identity Pool simple takes all your identity porvides and puts tehm together

+> The Cognito User Pool stores all your users which then plugs into your Cognito Identity Pool which can give your users access to your AWS services.

 ### Steps so far